 With 2012′s Venice Architecture Biennale upon us, Carsten Höller is a past artist featured at the event (2003) and around the world otherwise, with many different works; though there is one that stands out like a spark in the pan.

-Titled “Y” for the shape that it is situated in on the floor, these 960 lightbulbs, make up the structure.
-Along with the bulbs are other materials: aluminium, wood, cables, electronic circuitry, light signs, and mirrors.
-The materials quite simple, but try to find your way around this thing!
-It may not look like much, but the nearly 1000 bulbs flicker and flash in different sequences and the forks in the path become nearly invisible at times.
+Titled “Y” for the shape that it is situated in on the floor, these 960 lightbulbs make up the structure.
+The bulbs are other materials: aluminium, wood, cables, electronic circuitry, light signs, and mirrors.
+The materials are pretty simple, but try to find your way around this thing!
+It may not look like much, but the nearly 1000 bulbs flicker and flash in different sequences, and the forks in the path become nearly invisible at times.

-It may look like a carnival to some, but the linear simplicity of this is nice to look at and not to mention– inspiring in so many ways.
+It may look like a carnival to some, but the linear simplicity of this is lovely to look at and, not to mention– inspiring in so many ways.
 For more inspiration head to Inthralld.